 Psalm 111:1 “I will give thanks to the Lord with my whole heart, in the company of the upright, in the congregation.”

 Worship of God can happen anywhere.
 But we are not meant to worship God alone.
-The one who maintains that he is a believer and does not think he needs to assemble with other believers, is: 1) deceiving himself regarding the saving nature of his faith, 2) deceiving himself regarding the health of his walk with God, 3) woefully ignorant of his own weaknesses and need for other believers, 4) ignorant of the Scriptures and their emphasis on the corporateness of worship, to name but a few.
+The one who maintains that he is a believer and does not need to assemble with other believers, is: 1) deceiving himself regarding the saving nature of his faith, 2) deceiving himself regarding the health of his walk with God, 3) woefully ignorant of his own weaknesses and need for other believers, 4) ignorant of the Scriptures and their emphasis on the corporateness of worship, to name but a few.